jdoleary/Spellmasons/docs/TasksCurrent.md

 - targeting spells should be available sooner
     - New smaller targeting spell
 - Stamina potion should allow overfill
-- Idea: Blessing that blocks all damage for one turn.
-"Fortify"
 - Permanent "you died" screen.
 - For move tutorial, specify that yellow shows your remaining stamina
 - "As you force a spell repeatedly it will cost more..." for "mana cost".
 Make a second gif for every time you end your turn spells get cheaper
 - Introduce melee agro tut sooner
-- help page: no white wash and click on each to go through quickly
 - UI: More padding for divider on top
 # To do before Playtest
 - *: Test on different resolutions